jonas-thn/gaussian-splatting-renderer/README.md

 At the start of the optimization, the focus was the SparkJS renderer itself.
 The documentation had a chapter about performance tuning, which was very helpful.
-I changed the `maxStdDev` parameter from its default value of 8 to 3, which limits the Gaussian falloff.
+The `maxStdDev` parameter was changed from its default value of 8 to 3, which limits the Gaussian falloff.
 Another noteworthy parameter was `clipXY`, which discards splats outside of screen space before the fragment shader.
 After setting it to 1.0, which represents the exact screen bounds, the effect became visible, especially when making fast turns.
-I also tried changing the transparency falloff of the individual splats, but none of those parameters seemed to have a big impact on performance on my machine.
+The transparency falloff of the individual splats was also adjusted, but none of those parameters seemed to have a big impact on performance.

-Everything was tested on my home computer, which has a Ryzen 7 5800X, 32GB of RAM, an RTX 4070 Ti, and 16GB of VRAM.
-I would estimate that the effect could be greater on weaker machines, for example, laptops with an iGPU.
+Everything was tested on a local machine, which has a Ryzen 7 5800X, 32GB of RAM, an RTX 4070 Ti, and 16GB of VRAM.
+It can be estimated that the effect could be greater on weaker machines, for example, laptops with an iGPU.
 There, the bottleneck is shifted, and actual rendering optimizations would be a more significant improvement.
-But since this was not the main focus of my optimization plan, I moved on to the next promising test.
+But since this was not the main focus of the optimization plan, I moved on to the next promising test.

 <figure id="fig:placeholder" data-latex-placement="H">